duanestorey/dsdotcom/content/posts/2024/wordpress-is-on-dangerous-ground.md

 been unethical and against the very principles of open-source itself.
 As a previous plugin author that once had over five million downloads of one of my plugins, I was completely shocked that WordPress would usurp someone else's plugin and call it a fork
 (without changing the slug).
 In addition, many of the communications from the official WordPress channels have shown complete contempt for the very community it claims to represent.
-I find this all repulsive.

 My modus operandi is pretty simple - I believe what's fair and true for one person or group should be fair and true for any other group or individual.
 That's it.
-I believe if we have rules and guidelines that they should apply to everyone, and not be enforced selectively.
+I believe if we have rules and guidelines that they should apply to everyone, and not just be enforced selectively.

 That's why I don't think it's right that someone can go up on stage at WordCamp US and disparage a $75,000 sponsor, when any other member of that same community would have likely received a ban for that same episode.
 I don't